Jet Substructure at the Large Hadron Collider: A Review of Recent Advances in Theory and Machine Learning: Theory Developments

 As a particular example we highlight the observable $z_g$, introduced in \Sec{sec:newstruct}, which provides (in theory) a direct measure of the splitting function.
 Some models postulate that the vacuum splitting functions are modified in the QGP due to interactions with the medium.
 These medium-modifed splitting functions have been analytically calculated \cite{Ovanesyan:2011kn} using an extension of SCET \cite{Ovanesyan:2011xy,Kang:2014xsa} with a model of the medium as a background field.
 Using these medium-modified splitting functions combined with a model of the medium, calculations of the $z_g$ observable were performed in \Refs{Chien:2016led,Mehtar-Tani:2016aco}, and compared to LHC data \cite{CMS-PAS-HIN-16-006}.
 However, a better understanding of the systematics and unfolding is required to ensure that the data and theory comparison can be meaningfully interpreted.
 Nevertheless, due to the direct connection of the $z_g$ observable with the splitting function, it seems promising for understanding the nature of the QGP, and the modifications to splitting functions due to the presence of the medium.

 A variety of parton shower programs are now available which take into account interactions with the medium \cite{Zapp:2013vla,Armesto:2009fj,Renk:2008pp,Schenke:2009gb,Zapp:2008gi,Kordell:2017hmi}.
-More measurements of $z_g$ have been performed in several experiments \cite{Kauder:2017cvz,Kauder:2017mhg,Caffarri:2017bmh} and recent parton shower studies have incorporated $z_g$ in analysis \cite{KunnawalkamElayavalli:2017hxo,Milhano:2017nzm}, indicating that this provides a promising probe of the medium.
+More measurements of $z_g$ have been performed in several experiments \cite{Kauder:2017cvz,Kauder:2017mhg,Caffarri:2017bmh,Sirunyan:2017bsd} and recent parton shower studies have incorporated $z_g$ in analysis \cite{KunnawalkamElayavalli:2017hxo,Milhano:2017nzm,Chien:2018dfn}, indicating that this provides a promising probe of the medium.
 While particular tunes are able to reproduce certain measurements, a completely coherent picture has not yet emerged.
-It is hoped that the measurement and theoretical study of a range of jet substructure observables, each of which are designed to probe the shower in a particular way, as well as an understanding of the correlations between observables, may hold the key to obtaining a consistent theory of the QGP.\\
+It is hoped that the measurement and theoretical study of a range of jet substructure observables, each of which are designed to probe the shower in a particular way, as well as an understanding of the correlations between observables, may hold the key to obtaining a consistent theory of the QGP.
+For a review of the broader applications of jet substructure to heavy ion physics see \Ref{Andrews:2018jcm}.\\

 { {\sf Heavy Flavor, Fragmentation and Jet Substructure}}\\